DnD 5e - Sorcerer Spell List Breakdown

 - PHB: The primary reason to have proficiency with Thieves' Tools is to handle locks.
 Knock doesn't require a check.
-It just works.
-Make aggressive eye contact with your party's rogue while you cast this just to rub it in.
+However, if anyone in your party can already handle locks you should skip this and learn a different spell instead.

 - EEPC: At 2nd spell level, this may as well be Hold Monster.
 The initial Strength save is fine, but after the initial save the target makes a Strength check to escape.
 Short of huge, strong creatures that you should never target with this spell anyway, targets are a massive disadvatnage when attempting to escape.
 Spellcasters, Dexterity-based martial enemies, and most humanoids (including many strong ones) can't easily escape this, and bring Restrained makes them extremely vulnerable to attack.
 It's not as lethal as Hold Person, but it doesn't have a creature type limitation and it's much harder to escape.
 You can use an Action on later turns to try to damage the target again, but since they're restrained you get Advantage on attacks against them, and if you have an attack cantrip that may be more reliable than forcing another saving throw.

-- XGtE: Extremely situational, and only as much damage as a 1st-level spell.
+- XGtE (Optional): Extremely situational, and only as much damage as a 1st-level spell.
 If you can see the target to target them with Mind Spike, you should look for a way debilitate or incapacitate them rather than just mitigating invisibility.

 - PHB: Useful in a all manner of problematic situations, and cast as a bonus action with only Verbal components.